-The School of Dental Medicine offers nine Advanced Dental Education and Residency Programs leading to a Certificate of Completion in the respective program.
+The School of Dental Medicine offers eleven Advanced Dental Education and Residency Programs leading to a Certificate of Completion in the respective program.
 Programs of three-year duration offer an optional educational tract leading to a Master of Dental Science degree (MDS).

 If you have questions about any Advanced Dental Education Residency Training Programs at the University of Pittsburgh School of Dental Medicine, please contact the individual residency program directly.
 Most programs have contact individuals listed on the webpage.